 Comox Nautical Days

 Comox Nautical Days is Comox’s premiere summer festival.
-We wanted to help make the event an even bigger success and rebuilt the website and other printed materials as an in-kind sponsor.
-Our visions was to marry the existing brand with a newer look and feel while creating a fun and funtional website that created a buzz and motivated visitors to come out and participate.
+For 7 years, we wanted to do our part to help make the event an even bigger success.
+During our time with Nautical Days, we rebuilt the website and other printed materials as an in-kind sponsor.
+Our vision was to marry the existing brand with a newer look and feel while creating a fun and functional website that created a buzz and motivated visitors to come out and participate.

 Graphic Artist Collective